PM’s ‘Hindu dharam ki raksha’ remark a lie: Rahul in Varanasi

-Taking part in a roadshow in Prime Minister Narendra Modi’s constituency Varanasi on Friday, Congress leader Rahul Gandhi said the PM “protects his lies” and not the “Hindu dharam” as he claims.
-He also mocked at the Prime Minister, saying that he (PM) could not “stand in Ganga properly” even though he “claimed to have fought a crocodile as a child”.
+Taking part in a road show in Prime Minister Narendra Modi’s constituency Varanasi on Friday, Congress leader Rahul Gandhi said the PM “protects his lies” and not the “Hindu dharam” as he claims.
+He also mocked at the Prime Minister, saying that he (PM) couldn’t “stand in Ganga properly” even though he “claimed to have fought a crocodile as a child”.

 Subscribe Now: Get Express Premium to access the best Election reporting and analysis

-He was accompanied by AICC general secretary Priyanka Gandhi Vadra.
-Both leaders also paid obeisance at the Kashi Vishwanath temple.
+He was accompanied by AICC General Secretary Priyanka Gandhi Vadra.
+Both the leaders also paid obeisance at the Kashi Vishwanath temple.

 🗞 Subscribe Now: Get Express Premium to access the best Election reporting and analysis 🗞️